Monsignor McGolrick Park Restoration

 NOTE: The New York City Department of Parks and Recreation did not approve enhancement and restoration activities at the Playground Garden or the Central Pavilion, but as an alternative The Hort will be creating an educational rain garden in the Audubon garden area.
 The rain garden will provide significant mitigation to the existing drainage concerns and allow for educational experiences for visitors.

-August 2016: Through multiple meetings with the New York City Department of Parks and Recreation, the Open Space Alliance for North Brooklyn, and the McGolrick Park Neighborhood Alliance, the Horticultural Society of New York has arrived at a mutually agreeable work plan for one of the sections targeted for work in the park while work on the plans for the 2 additional sections (the dog run and central lawn) continues.
+August 2016: Through multiple meetings with the New York City Department of Parks and Recreation, North Brooklyn Parks Alliance, and the McGolrick Park Neighborhood Alliance, the Horticultural Society of New York has arrived at a mutually agreeable work plan for one of the sections targeted for work in the park while work on the plans for the 2 additional sections (the dog run and central lawn) continues.
 Work to revitalize the native pollinator garden in the park, the first area of environmental significance that will be improved as part of the grant, commenced this summer.